DC23/trellabit.net/README.md

 By default, Monodevelop writes console output into a read-only panel.
 This doesn't work with `trellabit.net` as it requires console input.
 Therefore, make sure that `Run on external console` is checked in the `Run-->General` options for `trellabit.net`.

+# Refactoring Plans
+I plan to refactor into separate assemblies in the near future, but for simpler development initially during the early R&D phase, I am simply keeping things sorted into folders and namespaces in the one assembly.
+I do need to keep a careful eye on dependencies though, so the split may be soon.
+The plan is for something like:

+* trellabit.operations: The core routines that implement the available operations such as syncing cards from Trello to Habitica.
+    * Operates on the trellabit.model interfaces
+    * depends on model
+* trellabit.model: The abstract interfaces and model classes shared by all task/card services.
+    * depends on nothing
+* trellabit.trello: The Trello-specific implementation of the task service interfaces.
+    * depends on model
+* trellabit.habitica: The Habitica-specific implementation of the trellabit.model interfaces.
+    * Depends on model
+* trellabit.core: Core/common utility classes shared by many other modules.
+* trellabit.cli: The command-line interface wrapper.
+Provides a CLI UI to trellabit.operations.
+    * Configures logging
+    * Depends on everything else.
+    * Provides scope for me to reuse the habitica assembly in other applications (such as my pomodoro app).
+    * Provides scope to create a GUI interface if desired.

+Of course, this may all change as I move forward, but I am hoping I can implement the operations in a generic way against a set of abstract interfaces, with the service details hidden away.
+Among other reasons, I hope this will make the logic cleaner, simplify adding 2-way sync later, and may also simplify adding new services at a later date.
+Of course, my initial interface design will focus on my current goal of Trello / Habitica connections.
+It remains to be seen how well other services may map to this feature set.

+For things like trellabit.model.interfaces.ITask.Difficulty, Habitica implements this directly, and Trello can implement it as hidden labels applied to cards (with a default for other cases).
+Similar ideas should allow a sufficiently rich set of attributes on Trello cards for mapping to Habitica in a useful way.